9 Ways To Ensure Your Maths Intervention In KS2 Is Targeted And Effective

 Here we look at your options and what should you look for when choosing an effective KS2 maths intervention.

 1. Identify the pupils who need support

-Is it just three or four pupils in each year group, are there 15 who are at risk of not making required progress or are you in fact looking for a whole class solution?
+Is it just three or four pupils in each year group, 15 pupils who are at risk of not making required progress or are you, in fact, looking for a whole class solution?

 2. Understand your reasons for an intervention

 - Are pupils not making enough progress or do you need to also support more able pupils in order to stretch and challenge?

-- Is it just a short term boost that’s needed for SATs or are you looking for more long-term gains in confidence and attitudes to Maths?
+- Is it just a short term boost that’s needed for SATs or are you looking for more long-term gains in confidence and attitudes towards maths?

 - Is it a couple of very specific learning gaps that need plugging or is there a general need to develop their reasoning skills?

 3. Assess your budget or resources for a numeracy intervention

 But if you are targeting non-Pupil Premium children, you will need to consider how you can fund these pupils’ support or support them separately without spending money.
 Is there any unspent budget?